rathmerdominik/MineMineNoMiRoleAndCrewAssigner/README.md

 # Important

-In order for the mod to work several changes to the main Mine Mine no Mi mod had to be made.
+In order for the addon to work several changes to the main Mine Mine no Mi mod had to be made.
 Those changes have already been committed by me to the main mod and will be available with the next Update.
 Specifics are in [Technical Details](#technical-details).